-When I heard about Sarah Jessica Parker’s newest HBO show for the first time, I was pretty excited to watch.
-It took a few episodes for me to fall for Frances DuFresne, played by SJP, but now I can’t wait for the second season to start, it premieres January 14th.
+When I heard about Sarah Jessica Parker’s latest HBO show for the first time, I was pretty excited to watch.
+It took a few episodes for me to fall for Frances DuFresne, played by SJP, but now I can’t wait for another season to start.
+In the series, Frances goes through the worst time and yet still manages to look amazing in every scene.
 One of the people who helps breathe life into Frances’ character by making her more three dimensional, is makeup artist Elaine Offers.

 What made you want to become a make-up artist?

 My intention as a young adult was to go to Art Center in Pasadena, California and become a graphic artist like my father.
 One day I was reading the La Times newspaper, and was looking at the classified ads, and saw an advertisement for Joe Blasco’s Makeup Academy…it immediately peaked my interest.
 After meeting the administrator, I decided to take the night courses, which were four hours a night during the week for ten weeks…that way I could wait tables during the day and then go to class.
 It was nice to have a full schedule during that summer…. that was 27 years ago!

 How did you get your start in the beauty industry?